-RESEARCH AND DEVELOPMENT.
-Research and development expense consists primarily of personnel-related expenses, including stock compensation, new product mask, wafer, packaging and test costs, external consulting and services costs, amortization of purchased software, equipment tooling, equipment depreciation, amortization of acquired intangible assets, acquired research and development, as well as an allocated portion of our occupancy costs for such operations.
-We generally depreciate our research and development equipment over four years and amortize our purchased software from computer-aided design tool vendors over three to four years.
+Research and development.
+Research and development expense consists primarily of personnel-related expenses, including stock compensation, new product mask, wafer, packaging and test costs, external consulting and services costs, amortization of purchased software, equipment tooling, equipment depreciation, amortization of acquired intangible assets, acquired research and development resulting from acquisitions, as well as an allocated portion of our occupancy costs for such operations.
+We generally depreciate our research and development equipment over four years and amortize our purchased software from computer-aided design tool vendors over the shorter of the estimated useful life or the license term.
 Research and development activities include the design of new products and software, refinement of existing products and design of test methodologies to ensure compliance with required specifications.

-SELLING, GENERAL AND ADMINISTRATIVE.
+Selling, general and administrative.
 Selling, general and administrative expense consists primarily of personnel-related expenses, including stock compensation, related allocable portion of our occupancy costs, sales commissions to independent sales representatives, applications engineering support, professional fees, directors' and officers' liability insurance, patent litigation legal fees, other promotional and marketing expenses, and reserves for bad debt.